 Hugh Aston Building

-The main Kimberlin Library is open 24 hours a day, 365 days of the year (other than in exceptional circumstances) and offers a huge range of online resources, all of which can be remotely accessed from anywhere you choose.
+The main Kimberlin Library is open 24 hours a day, 365 days a year (other than in exceptional circumstances) and offers a huge range of online resources, all of which can be remotely accessed from anywhere you choose.

 The current home of De Montfort Students' Union (DSU), Campus Centre, has been completely refurbished to create a state-of-the-art environment for DSU improving the student experience.

-The new-look Campus Centre is the hub for student life, on the ground floor is a Spar and Subway.
+The new-look Campus Centre is the hub for student life, on the ground floor is a convenience store, a Subway and a Starbucks.
 There is also the DSU-owned charitable accommodation service Sulets and SUpplies, DSU’s shop, selling art supplies stationary and clothing, and offering printing and binding services.

-A newly-created staircase in the centre of the building leads up to the first floor, where the DSU officer team has new offices.
+A staircase in the centre of the building leads up to the first floor, where the DSU officer team has new offices.